MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/send-game-invites.md

 ---
 title: Send game invites
 author: KevinAsgari
-description: Learn how to use Xbox Live multiplayer manager to let a player send game invites. ms.assetid: 8b9a98af-fb78-431b-9a2a-876168e2fd76 ms.author: kevinasg ms.date: 04/04/2017
+description: Using Multiplayer Manager to enable a player to send game invites to other players to join the game. ms.assetid: 8b9a98af-fb78-431b-9a2a-876168e2fd76 ms.author: kevinasg ms.date: 04/04/2017